giovannapichierri92/guggenheim_scraper/README.md

-🎨 Building a comprehensive database of the Peggy Guggenheim Collection in Venice to explore and analyze one of the most iconic modern art collections.
+🎨 I created a database of the Peggy Guggenheim Collection in Venice to dig into one of the most iconic modern art collections.

-The project aims to answer key questions:
+Here’s what I explored:
-- 🖼️ How are the artworks catalogued, and are there inconsistencies?
+- 🖼️ How artworks are catalogued – and whether there are inconsistencies
-- 📊 How many pieces are currently exhibited versus in storage?
+- 📊 How many pieces are on display vs in storage
-- 👩‍🎨 Which artists dominate the collection?
+- 👩‍🎨 Which artists are most represented
-- 🏛️ Which historical periods are represented?
+- 🏛️ Which historical periods the collection covers
-- 🔍 How has the collection evolved over time?
+- 🔍 How the collection evolved over time

+Tools & workflow I used:
+- 🖥️ **Selenium** for web scraping
+- 🧹 **KNIME** for data cleaning and prep
+- 📊 **Tableau** for creating cool visualizations

-This Python-based project includes data scraping, cleaning, and creating analysis-ready datasets – perfect for exploring art trends, collection insights, and generating meaningful visualizations.
+A Python-based, end-to-end project to scrape, clean, and visualize art collection data – perfect for discovering trends, insights, and building a portfolio-ready showcase.